• Skip to primary navigation

 Tax obligations for lump sum payments paid to retirees often depend on existing employer agreements.
 Some employers may offer an early retirement scheme to encourage groups of employees to retire early.
 If you’re part of an Employee Share Scheme (ESS), consider whether ‘good leaver’ conditions apply to you to avoid forfeiture of assets.
 Ultimately it is best to seek advice from your employer or tax agent when planning to retire.

 After redundancy your employer must issue a summary for your ETP.
-This summary, issued within 14 days of your final work day and includes details of your redundancy payment.
+This summary, issued within 14 days of your final workday and includes details of your redundancy payment.

 Come tax time, the Etax tax return makes it very easy to include the figures from your ETP summary.
 Select the ‘Termination Payment’ option in the ‘My Income’ section.
-You simply enter the figures in your summary into the corresponding fields of the tax return.
+Simply enter the figures in your summary into the corresponding fields of the tax return.
 You may not receive a copy of your summary from your employer directly.
 Don’t worry about this, you don’t need to go to MyGov to get it either.
 Just like your normal income statements, Etax can access your redundancy payment information from the ATO for you.

 Popular Articles